bablokb/circuitpython-esp32at/impl_notes.md

 Missing Functions
 -----------------

-Currently, only `wifi.radio.stations_ap` is not implemented due to missing support in the AT command set.
+`wifi.radio.stations_ap` and MDNS service discovery are not implemented due to missing support in the AT command set.